athieriot/drone-artifactory/DOCS.md

 File paths are interpreted with [node-glob](https://github.com/isaacs/node-glob#glob-primer) and can contain things such as regex, or directory wildcards(./\*\*/\*.js)

-## Example
+## Examples

-The following is a sample configuration in your .drone.yml file:
+The following is a sample pom configuration in your .drone.yml file:

 ```yaml
 publish: